 In addition to the general Graduate School admission requirements, applicants to the M.S. program must:

-- Have a BS degree in biology, physics, chemistry, biomedical sciences, bioengineering, or a related degree from an accredited college or university,
+- Have a baccalaureate degree in biology, physics, chemistry, biomedical sciences, bioengineering, or a related degree from an accredited college or university,

 - Have a minimum undergraduate GPA of 3.0 (A= 4.0), computed from all undergraduate credits or from the last 60 semester hours of undergraduate course credit,

 - Apply for admission to the UAB NMT Program,

 - Complete a clinical observation and write a reflection on the observation,

 - If foreign-educated, have a score of at least 550 for paper version (or 80 for Internet version; or 213 for computer version) on the TOEFL, submit a transcript evaluation from World Education Services (WES) at www.wes.org

 The completed application and observation form must be on file with the program office by February 15th for a priority interview to be granted.
 All eligible applicants will be interviewed in March for admission decisions in early April.
 Eligible late applicants will be considered on a space-available basis up to August 1st.